Open Search

 • Assessing individuals’ needs – Social workers often evaluate clients on a case-by-case basis.
 After determining a client’s needs, the social worker can construct a plan to help the client improve their situation and reach their goals, whether that’s overcoming addiction or obtaining affordable housing.

 • Matching individuals with relevant resources – Individuals in crisis can often find the process of accessing resources to be confusing or even overwhelming.
 Social workers can facilitate this process on their behalf.
-For instance, a social worker may help a client sign up for food stamps, affordable healthcare, or subsidized housing.
+For instance, a community social worker may help a client sign up for food stamps, affordable healthcare, or subsidized housing.

 • Helping people adjust to significant life events – Divorce, illness, death, and unemployment are just a few examples of events that can turn someone’s life upside down.
 Social workers can help people adjust to these types of changes by providing counseling, resources, and other forms of support.